--On the 2021 Impact survey given to teachers, 76% of staff rated the school positively in the area of Staff-Leadership Relationships.
-Feedback and Coaching saw the greatest improvement with an increase of 22%.
+-On the 2023 Impact survey given to teachers, 86% of staff rated the school positively in the area of Staff-Leadership Relationships.
+Emotional Well Being and Belonging saw the greatest increase, up 24% to 58%.

-When looking at areas for growth for our school, 34% of staff rated the school positively in the area of Emotional Well Being and Belonging and 24% of staff rated the school positively in the area of Resources.
+When looking at areas for growth for our school, Emotional Well Being and Belonging continues to be an area of growth and 39% of staff rated the school positively in the area of Resources.

-- -On the student survey given on the 2022 KSA, between 92-97% of students felt like their school is a caring place, that they feel a part of their school, and that all of their teachers make them feel welcome in class.
+-On the student survey given on the 2024 KSA, "My school is a caring place", "I feel like am part of my school", and "All my teachers make me feel welcome in their class" had results with students agreeing or strongly agreeing at 92% or above.
 These areas were the highest rated responses on the student survey and present evidence of the overall culture and climate of the school.
 Areas identified for teacher reflection and work on through our PBIS/SEL Committee would include reflecting on the students' perceptions about "All students are treated the same if they break school rules" and "Adults from my school stay calm when dealing with bad behavior".
-Between 22-34% of students disagreed with those statements.
-As we continue to work on creating a safe, fair, engaging learning environment for all students, these are areas that we will work to continue to improve upon. - -Our school attendance rate for the 22-23 school year was at 94.91%.
-We will continue to celebrate with students at our trimester celebrations to encourage attendance every day. - -Our Free and Reduced Lunch percentage for 22-23 school year was 47.78%.
-Our school is a CEP school and students receive free breakfast and free lunch daily.
+Between 18-28% of students disagreed with those statements.
+As we continue to work on creating a safe, fair, engaging learning environment for all students, these are areas that we will work to continue to improve upon.